6 Foods That Ruin Your Workout

 Grabbing that chocolate bar or cookie before a workout may seem like a good idea, an extra burst of energy right?
 Wrong!
 Eating refined sugars causes a rapid spike in your insulin levels, leaving your body screaming for more.
 Unless you keep feeding your body sugar you WILL crash and burn, and then ultimately the excess sugar your body can’t process will get stored as fat.
 If you want a quick burst of energy go for a banana, as they contain no added or refined sugars.

-You’re in a hurry and think grabbing that fast drive thru meal won’t matter because you plan on going to they gym later.
+You’re in a hurry and think grabbing that fast drive-thru meal won’t matter because you plan on going to the gym later.
 Maybe you ate the fast food and then feel really guilty so you plan to work it off, as long as it gets you to the gym right?
 Wrong.
-High fat meals can take hours to digest, even as long as four hours.
+High-fat meals can take hours to digest, even as long as four hours.
 This will seriously slow down your workout, as all your blood is flowing to your stomach to help with digestion, which means it’s moving away from your muscles when they need it most.

 * Results may vary.
 Strict adherence to the nutrition and exercise guide are required for best results.